http4s/http4s/docs/src/main/tut/csrf.md

 composed such that only some of your endpoints are CSRF enabled.
 By default, safe methods will update the CSRF token, while unsafe methods will validate them.

-As described in [Middleware], services and middleware can be composed such that only some of your endpoints are CSRF enabled.

 [Middleware]: ../middleware